Schmoller/RockGen-Mod/README.md

 # RockGen

-RockGen is a Minecraft Forge mod for Minecraft 1.18.2 (so far).
+RockGen is a Minecraft Forge mod for Minecraft 1.18.2.
 It provides recipes for controlling cobblestone generation and other types of fluid interactions which create blocks.

 By default, all standard vanilla interactions are preserved as recipes.